pearu/sympycore/doc/structure.rst

   algebra*), then such expressions are considered as coefficients that always commute with the elements of the given algebra.

-CALLABLE

-  A symbolic expression with ``CALLABLE`` head represents an element of functions algebra.
-The data part must be Python callable object that returns a symbolic expression representing an element of functions values algebra.
-Symbolic expressions with ``CALLABLE`` head are usually used in connection with ``APPLY`` head to represent unevaluated applied function expressions.
-In fact, if the callable data part cannot evaluate its arguments then it should return ``Algebra(APPLY, (Algebra(CALLABLE, <callable>), <argument1>, ...))``.

-SPECIAL

-  A symbolic expression with ``SPECIAL`` head does not represent any element of the given algebra.
-That said, the data part can hold any Python object.
-In practice, data can be Python ``Ellipsis`` or ``None`` objects.
-Also, data can hold extended number instances (e.g. infinities) of the given algebra.

 Arithmetic heads
 ++++++++++++++++